sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

 .. ----------------------------------------------------------------------------

 To construct a hypothesis test that handles this scenario we start by noting that if the null hypothesis is true, then the difference between the population means is *exactly* zero, *µ*\ :sub:`1` - *µ*\ :sub:`1` = 0.
 As a consequence, a diagnostic test statistic will be based on the difference between the two sample means.
-Because if the null hypothesis is true, then we’d expect :math:`\bar{X}_1 - \bar{X}_2` to be *pretty close* to zero.
+Because if the null hypothesis is true, then we’d expect *X̄*\ :sub:`1` – *X̄*\ :sub:`2` to be *pretty close* to zero.
 However, just like we saw with our one-sample tests (i.e., the one-sample *z*-test and the one-sample *t*-test) we have to be precise about exactly *how close* to zero this difference should be.
 And the solution to the problem is more or less the same one.
 We calculate a standard error estimate (SE), just like last time, and then divide the difference between means by this estimate.
 So our **t-statistic** will be of the form:

-.. math:: t = \frac{\bar{X}_1 - \bar{X}_2}{\mbox{SE}}
+| t = (*X̄*\ :sub:`1` – *X̄*\ :sub:`2`) / SE

 We just need to figure out what this standard error estimate actually is.
 This is a bit trickier than was the case for either of the two tests